278th Armored Cavalry Regiment: World War I

-Four months after returning from Texas, on 24 July 1917, the Third Infantry Regiment was mustered into federal service and assigned as an element of the 30th Division.
-The 30th Division had been called into federal service on 25 July 1917, seven days after designation as a division.
-On 3 August, the War Department ordered concentration and organization at Camp Sevier, Greenville, South Carolina.
-On 5 August 1917 the Third Tennessee Infantry Regiment was "drafted" into federal service.
+Four months after returning from Texas, on 24 July 1917, the 3rd Infantry Regiment was mustered into federal service and assigned as an element of the 30th Division.
+On 3 August, the War Department ordered concentration and organization of the units designated to form the division at Camp Sevier, Greenville, South Carolina.
+On 5 August 1917 the 3rd Tennessee Infantry Regiment was "drafted" into federal service.
 Concentration continued throughout August 1917.

-The 30th Division (The Old Hickory Division named after President Andrew Jackson of Tennessee) was reorganized in accordance with the tables of organization of 8 August 1917.
+The 30th Division (the "Old Hickory" Division, named after President Andrew Jackson of Tennessee) was reorganized in accordance with the tables of organization of 8 August 1917.
 On 12 September 1917 infantry brigades were organized in the 30th Division.
-The 59th Infantry Brigade was composed of the Third Tennessee and the First South Carolina Regiments of Infantry, and detachments of the First North Carolina and Second South Carolina Regiments of Infantry, and the Tennessee Cavalry.
-The 60th Infantry Brigade included, the Second and Third North Carolina Regiments of Infantry, and detachments of the First North Carolina, and Second Tennessee Regiments of Infantry and of North Carolina Cavalry.
-On 14 September 1917 the Third Tennessee Infantry Regiment was reorganized and re-designated as the 117th Infantry Regiment assigned to the 30th Division.
+The 59th Infantry Brigade was composed of the 3rd Tennessee and the 1st South Carolina Regiments of Infantry, and detachments of the 1st North Carolina and 2nd South Carolina Regiments of Infantry, and the Tennessee Cavalry.
+The 60th Infantry Brigade included, the 2nd and 3rd North Carolina Regiments of Infantry, and detachments of the 1st North Carolina and 2nd Tennessee Regiments of Infantry and of North Carolina Cavalry.
+On 14 September 1917 the 3rd Tennessee Infantry Regiment was reorganized and re-designated as the 117th Infantry Regiment assigned to the 30th Division.

-The 30th Division underwent a term of systematic training from 17 September until 30 April 1918.
-During October 1917, selective service men from Camps Gordon, Jackson and Pike completed the regiment and filled out the rest of the division.
+The 30th Division underwent systematic training from 17 September until 30 April 1918.
+During October 1917, Selective Service men from Camps Gordon, Jackson and Pike completed the regiment and filled out the rest of the division.

 The 117th Infantry Regiment as part of the 59th Brigade, 30th Infantry Division received its first taste of war on 9 July 1918.
 With the 27th (US) Division, it was assigned to the organization and defense of the East Poperinghe Line, a third defensive position in the Dickebusch Lake and Scherpenberg Sectors.
 The 30th Division on 11 July 1918 assumed full responsibility for the East Poperinghe trench system.

 Affiliated with the British, 117th Infantry Regiment as part of the 30th Division reached the front lines for training on 16 July 1918 and remained until 18 August.
 Actual training was carried until 9 August.
 The 117th Infantry Regiment and the rest of the 59th Infantry Brigade remained with the British 3rd (GB) Division, while the machine gun and infantry units served by battalions and other divisional troops by detachments remained with 30th Division.